 The first organization that I approached was the National Federation of High School Athletic Associations (NFHSAA).
 I was Informed that this organization did not endorse national events and would not be interested.

 Next, I contacted USA Wrestling and I was informed that this organization was committed to Olympic style wrestling and would not be interested.
 I then contacted National Wrestling Coaches Association (NWCA).
 I was informed this group was interested and that I should proceed with plans to conduct the event.

 I immediately contacted an attorney friend and asked for his assistance In helping me with the legal aspects of this event.
 He agreed to help and I immediately got started.
 I named the event the National High School Wrestling Championship and developed all the marketing materials.
 I received an estimate from the university mailroom for the printing and postage and when I contacted the NWCA to inform them of the cost, I was told NWCA was not interested.

 I contacted ESPN and they Informed me that this was the first true national high school championship in any sport and agreed to air It on national television.
-They sent a full crew to Pittsburgh to film the event and they and it aired on Scholastic Sports America.
+They sent a full crew to Pittsburgh to film the event and then it aired on Scholastic Sports America.

 At the event, It was apparent that there was a need for events like this and high school coaches were in need of leadership.